 The B+LNZ Farm team's activity straddles much of the organisation's wider work, supporting informed business decisions by investing in research and development that meets the needs of farmers and the sector.
 It's also focused on developing farm and farmer capability and delivering knowledge that drives farm performance.
 On the ground, 12 extension staff work alongside the B+LNZ Farmer Councils to deliver field days and programmes relevant to their own regions.

-B+LNZ's farm research advisory group (FRAG) was instigated by the Farmer Council, so farmers play a more active role in directing In August, the organisation partnered with the Federation of Maori Authorities to create two joint roles that are now supporting Maori sheep and beef farmers.
+organisation partnered with the Federation of Maori Authorities to create two joint roles that are now supporting Maori sheep and beef farmers.

 A B+LNZ environment extension manager was appointed.
-Alongside this, 39 land and environment planning workshops were held.
+Alongside this, 39 land and environment planning